alleycat1/mys-rust-sdk/crates/myso-graphql-client-build/README.md

 }
 ```

-6. For `UInt53`, you can use `u64` type directly as the `-graphql-client`'s schema implements the `impl_scalar`.
+6. For `UInt53`, you can use `u64` type directly as the `myso-graphql-client`'s schema implements the `impl_scalar`.
 Similarly for other types (Base64, DateTime).
-See more available types here: https://github.com/MystenLabs/-rust-sdk/blob/02639f6b09375fe03fa2243868be17bec1dfa33c/crates/-graphql-client/src/query_types/mod.rs?plain=1#L124-L126
+See more available types here: https://github.com/MystenLabs/myso-rust-sdk/blob/02639f6b09375fe03fa2243868be17bec1dfa33c/crates/myso-graphql-client/src/query_types/mod.rs?plain=1#L124-L126

 7. Read the `cynic` [documentation](https://cynic-rs.dev/) to learn how to work with it, particularly when it comes to passing arguments to the query.